Tritons Belong

 Yazzie, R. (n.d.).
 Life comes from it: Navajo justice concepts.
 Retrieved from https://transformharm.org/wp-content/uploads/2018/12/Life-Comes-from-It_-Navajo-Justice-Concepts.pdf

-Dialogue 4 Peace (D4P) fellowships programming and materials center Peacemaking, and Restorative Justice frameworks and pathways to create a campus culture that values dialogue across difference.
+Dialogue For Peace fellowships programming and materials center Peacemaking, and Restorative Justice frameworks and pathways to create a campus culture that values dialogue across difference.